ms-jpq/coq_nvim/docs/PERF.md

 `coq.nvim` actually performs randomization of data ingestion order.

-This is to ensure fairness in senarios in which `coq.nvim` is unable to chew through the incoming text /events.
+This is to ensure fairness in scenarios in which `coq.nvim` is unable to chew through the incoming text /events.

 ### SQLite